An Automated Multi-modal Evaluation Framework for Mobile Intelligent Assistants Based on Large Language Models and Multi-Agent Collaboration: Experiments

 The experience evaluation phase proved most challenging.
 Agreement scores were generally low across all models, highlighting persistent limitations in modeling subjective dimensions such as tone, emotional resonance, stylistic fluency, and perceived readability.
 Current LLMs still struggle to simulate user expectations regarding conversational warmth and personalized style.
 These gaps reflect broader challenges in replicating human-like empathy and evaluative reasoning.

 From the perspective of task type dimension (Table~\ref{tab:model_performance}), each assistant shows obvious differences in different scenarios.
 In educational learning tasks, the overall performance of each model is better, with average scores generally exceeding 85 points.
-Internet assistants (such as Doubao 94.82 and DeepSeek 93.51) show strong multi-modal understanding in image-text problems.
+Internet assistants (such as Model-A 94.82 and Model-C 93.51) show strong multi-modal understanding in image-text problems.
 Mobile phone assistants demonstrate actual control ability, significantly better than Internet assistants in "executable ability".
-Xiao V shows balanced performance across multiple key dimensions, especially in system control, social interaction, and scene understanding, representing the current mobile terminal large model application level.
+Model-H shows balanced performance across multiple key dimensions, especially in system control, social interaction, and scene understanding, representing the current mobile terminal large model application level.

 Overall (as shown in Fig.~\ref{fig:enter-label}), Internet assistants remain dominant in multi-modal generation ability and knowledge coverage breadth, but mobile phone manufacturer assistants have irreplaceable advantages in system integration ability, executability, and user interaction habit fit.